 A revival period of 2 years is given to the assured from the date of first unpaid premium but before the date of maturity.
 This happens when the policy gets lapsed if the premium is not paid by the end of the grace period.
 The policy can be revived by paying all due premium along with interest at such rate as fixed by the Corporation at the time of the payment, subject to the submission of satisfactory evidence of continued insurability.

-All the benefits under the policy will cease after the expiry of the grace period and nothing will be paid if the premiums have been paid for less than 3 years.
-In case of premium fully paid for three years and any subsequent premium is not duly paid, then the policy won’t be ceased but continued as a paid-up policy.
+All the benefits under the policy will cease after the expiry of the grace period and nothing will be paid if the premiums have not been paid for at least 3 years.
+In case of premiums fully paid for 3 years and any subsequent premium is not duly paid, then the policy won’t be ceased but continued as a paid-up policy.
+Although, Auto Cover Period will be applicable under the plan.

 Maturity and Risk cover details have been explained below, with the help of following policy details: